 • It costs nothing to leave.
 You won’t pay a fee to leave the tariff before the end of your contract.

-If you are a Cunninghame Housing Association tenant and wish assistance please contact Candice Adam, Financial Inclusion Officer.
+If you are a Cunninghame Housing Association tenant and need help please contact Candice Adam, Financial Inclusion Officer.

-However, if you would like any advice or assistance in relation to this, please contact one of CHA’s Financial Inclusion Team by using the contact details listed below.
+However, if you need advice or help, please contact our Financial Inclusion Team by using the contact details listed below.